esteinig/netviewr/README.md

   - translating data into graph attributes
   - plotting decorated graphs smoothly

 `Netviewr` is built with its original applciation in mind, which is the visualization of genetic population structure and associated meta data from genome-wide single nucleotide polymorphisms (SNPs) for both eukaryotic and prokaryotic species.
-While it is not a suitable package for __determining__ population structure, it can be used to effectively __visualize__ data across population structures; it should be used in conjunction with other statistically more sophisticated tools like DAPC or Admixture, and provides specialised functions for genetic applications, including pie charts for admixture proportions of each inidvidual sample and classification of individuals into distinct populations using community-detection algorithms.
+While it is not a suitable package for __determining__ population structure, it can be used to effectively __visualize__ data across population structures; it should be used in conjunction with other statistically more sophisticated tools like DAPC or Admixture. `Netviewr` provides specialised functions for genetic applications, including pie charts for admixture proportions of each inidvidual sample and classification of individuals into distinct populations using community-detection algorithms.

 ## Citation